-Affectionately referred to as MMM, this Mexico City-inspired eatery boasts an affordable and diverse tequila menu at both its Chinatown and Southeast Division locations.
+Affectionately referred to as MMM, this Mexico City-inspired eatery boasts an affordable and diverse tequila menu.
 Mi Mero Mole covers all the bases, from naturally sweet blancos (the agave spirit in its purest form) all the way up to the richer extra añejo (extra aged).
-Their Division outpost also offers a mezcal selection that’s guaranteed to make your head spin.
+They also offer a mezcal selection that’s guaranteed to make your head spin.

 Mezcal, tequila’s smokier best friend, shines at Coyote Mezcalería, the bar inside Latin American eatery Teote.
 Spend an evening on Teote’s magical back patio with a selection of top mezcal brands—think Wahaka, Del Maguey and Los Amantes — along with a side of spicy sal de gusanito, otherwise known as worm salt.
 (Yes, it’s made with ground-up worms!)

 Noé Garnica, the Mexican-born chef-owner of Verde Cocina, offers an impressive tequila selection at his restaurant’s three locations.
 The Pearl District café even features the option of half-ounce servings to help you maintain your wits while expanding your tequila palate.
 Their sizable cocktail list features the house Margarita Puro, made with tequila resposado that comes supersized for summertime sharing.

 Portland’s prized bartender Jeffrey Morgenthaler swizzles up another hit with the Southbound Suarez; lime, agave and Becherovka (a cinnamon-y Czech herbal liqueur) work in unison to enhance the tequila’s earthy sweetness, while house-made horchata tames the beast with a silky mouth-feel that will have you licking your lips and asking for more.
 Visit Clyde Common during happy hour for this $6 steal.